Tinitto/article_curator/README.md

 ### [message_queue](./message_queue)

 This is message queue service that has two methods and a mongodb for persistence of messages if the particular messages are in a persistent topic.
+It is built on [nodejs](https://nodejs.org/en/).

-The methods are viar [gRPC](https://grpc.io/).
+The methods are via [gRPC](https://grpc.io/).
 They include:

 #### sendMessage